thexiaozhuzhu/gao-group-final/_pages/positions/Computer_Wizards.md

 GAO is looking for Computer Wizards for full-time summer or LOA internship positions.

 ### Highlight of the Role:
+You get to learn from the best, mingle with the best, and be on the forefront of developing the most cutting-edge solutions.

 ### Job Scope:
+- Jobs at GAO will be split up into modules.
+The Intern should be able to
+ 1. Execute ideas into fruition with speed and accuracy.
+(You will have large amounts of input into the architecture and design of the various modules.)
+ 2. Manage and distill large amounts of unstructured data into usable output.
+ 3. Be able to present the output of work done into usable format for non-tech savvy users.

 ### Job Requirements:
 The Intern should: